scionproto/scion/doc/BeaconExtensions.md

 The Number of Internal Hops describes how many hops are on the Intra-AS path.
 Use cases of such information include:

-- Can be used to exclude undesireable paths from the selection.
+- Can be used to exclude undesirable paths from the selection.
 - Obtain a selection of efficient, low latency paths (especially when combined with Latency Information).